 In 1995, 41 percent of Americans described racism as “a big problem.”
 In a recent national poll conducted by CNN and the Kaiser Family Foundation, almost half of all Americans believe racism is a large problem in today’s society.

 Deborah Aust, a 48-year-old white woman, says she did not expect segregation/racism to get worse and blames it, in part, on the injustice of police brutality, and the judicial system failing African-Americans.

 Jim Bruemmer, a white, 83-year-old retired advertising executive in St. Louis, who participated in the CNN/KFF poll sees things differently.
-He says that police brutality is being blown out of proportion, and social media is egging people on unnecessarily.
-He believes that social media is actually the cause of what he calls “new racism.”
+He says that police brutality is blown out of proportion and that social media is engaging people unnecessarily and is the cause of what he labels “new racism.”

-Bruemmer was not the only one who felt that racism today has no validity.
+Bruemmer is not the only one who feels that racism today has no validity.
 In fact, in the poll, only 44 percent of white people found racism to be a problem.
-The other 66 percent of voters were blacks and Hispanics.
+The other 66 percent of voters were African Americans and Hispanics.

-Racism is not something people are born with.
-It is not something that is in one’s DNA.
-Racism is taught and it goes hand-in-hand with segregation.
+People are not born racist.
+It is not something found in a person’s DNA.
+Racism is a taught behavior, and it goes hand-in-hand with segregation.

 Written by Trinity Oglesby